krzentner/language-world/data/text-davinci-003-old/basic_md/coffee-button-1.md

-    - When the robot's gripper is not above the button, the robot should move gripper above button.
+    - When the robot's gripper is not horizontally aligned with the button, the robot should move gripper above button.
-    - When the robot's gripper is above the button and the robot's gripper is open, the robot should close gripper around button.
+    - When the robot's gripper is above the button and the robot's gripper is not near the button, the robot should move gripper towards button.
-    - When the robot's gripper is around the button, the robot should push button.
+    - When the robot's gripper is near the button, the robot should press down on button.